GeorgePlaten/fe-p2/README.md

 An alternate <a href="http://georgeplaten.github.io/fe-p2/resume/">live version of the completed resume can be viewed here</a>.

-### TODO (after P3 is completed)
-1. Review against the Project Rubric.
-2. Submit it according to the Submission Instructions on the portal.

 My repository includes the following files from the original fork:

 * **index.html**: The main HTML document.
 Contains links to all of the CSS and JS resources needed to render the resume, including resumeBuilder.js.